awslabs/sockeye/tutorials/adapt/README.md

 ## Continuation of training

-This method consists in taking the parameters of an already trained system and use them as initialization of a new training run only on the in-domain data.
+This method fine-tunes a trained model and starts a second training run on in-domain data, initialized with the parameters obtained from the out-domain data.
 Thus you "continue training" on the data you are more interested in.
-Freitag and Al-Onaizan (2016) showed that, while being quite a straightforward technique, this method can achieve good results.
+Freitag and Al-Onaizan (2016) showed that this straightforward technique can achieve good results.

 When training a model, you can load a set of parameters with the `--params` argument in Sockeye, specifying an already trained model.
 Assuming the trained